Partner – Knowledge Economy Forum

 Since 2024

-The initiative hosted three four–day STEAM day camps, offering hands–on workshops in fields like physics, robotics, chemistry, and programming, along with creative group challenges and visits to academic institutions.
-Camps were co–created with local partners and focused on fostering curiosity, collaboration, and critical thinking.
-Participants reported significant increases in confidence and interest in scientific careers, expressing a lasting sense of motivation and empowerment.
+The initiative hosted four day STEAM day–camps, offering hands–on workshops in fields like physics, robotics, chemistry, and programming, along with creative group challenges and visits to academic institutions.
+Co-created with local partners, the camps focused on fostering curiosity, critical thinking, collaboration, and self-confidence.

 During the project: